1kostyrka/CoinTrack/README.md

 # CoinTrack

-CoinTrack is an iOS app for tracking cryptocurrency prices with real-time candlestick charts.
+CoinTrack is an iOS app for tracking cryptocurrency prices with real-time charts.
 The app integrates CoinGecko API for historical data and Binance WebSocket for real-time updates.

 ---